 How do you get the most out of CNC milling with Protolabs Network?

-Complexity is fine when it's necessary, but it also leads to increased lead time and cost.
-A simple part with relatively tight tolerances or one complex feature may not be too difficult when made of aluminum.
-However, when made of plastic, mass production order may seem nearly impossible.
+Complexity is acceptable when necessary, but it increases lead time and cost.
+A simple part with relatively tight tolerances or one complex feature can be manageable in aluminum, while the same geometry in plastic may be difficult for volume production.

-Protolabs Network's CNC milling services comprise a global network of 3-axis, 3+2-axis and full 5-axis milling centers that can manufacture highly accurate and quality parts.
-Start producing parts now with a free, instant quote.
+Protolabs Network offers a global network of 3-axis, 3+2-axis, and full 5-axis milling centers that manufacture accurate, high-quality parts.
+Free, instant quotes are available.

 Frequently asked questions